jonesor/Rcompadre/cran-comments.md

 There was 1 NOTE:

     Maintainer: ‘Owen Jones <jones@biology.sdu.dk>’
-    New submission

 ## Downstream dependencies

-The package "Rage" (which I am maintainer of) is a downstream dependency.
-It works fine with this version, and will shortly be updated too.
+The package "Rage" (which I, Owen Jones <jones@biology.sdu.dk>, am maintainer of) is a downstream dependency.
+It works fine with this version of Rcompadre.